 Roast turkey in a roasting pan on a turkey rack to lift the bird off the bottom of the pan.
 I put more veggies in the bottom and eventually add enough turkey broth to the pan to keep things moist (not burned) and build good drippings for flavorful gravy.

-Last note, I roast turkey at 325°F on the lower rack of the oven and do not turn the bird.
+Last note, I roast turkey at 325°F on the lower rack of the oven and do not turn it.
 Trying to turn a hot heavy turkey is not safe.
-It always comes out gorgeous.
+Mine always comes out gorgeous without turning.

-Roast until a digital thermometer reads 170°F when placed in the thickest part of the thigh.
-Remove the turkey and let it rest tented with aluminum foil until ready to carve.
+Roast until a digital thermometer reads 170°F when placed in the thickest part of the thigh without touching the bone.

 Chef's Tips: For tips on getting organized for a smooth Thanksgiving, read this post on my Thanksgiving Game Plan.
 Wear disposable kitchen prep gloves to keep hands clean when handling raw turkey.
 Use a microplane zester for very fine zest and wash it right after using.